apostrophecms/uploadfs/README.md

 ## Changelog

+### CHANGES IN 1.4.0

+* The new pure-JavaScript `jimp` image backend works "out of the box" even when ImageMagick is not installed.
+For faster operation and animated GIF support, you should still install ImageMagick.
+Thanks to Dave Ramirez for contributing this feature.

 ### CHANGES IN 1.3.6

 * Octal constants are forbidden in ES6 strict, use `parseInt(x, 8)`.
 No other changes.